Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- [GrapeJS](https://grapesjs.com) as visual page editor
 		- Custom code to tie it all together
 		- Maintenance cost: $0 while the app stays within the limits of free options; Supabase is the most likely to hit the limit, then it's $25/month
+	- Going out of the ordinary web architecture
+		- Every facilitator has their own personal website
+			- Events
 	-
 		-
 	-